Exponential twist of probability measures: drift correction in term of a generalized gradient: Extension of the carré du champ under

-We also suppose Hypothesis \ref{hyp:compensator}.
-Consider $\scrd = \shc^{0, 1}$.
-Obviously $\shd$ is dense in $\shc^{0, 1}$ and $\phi(\cdot, X_\cdot)$ is a special semimartingale, and in particular a weak Dirichlet process, for all $\phi \in \shd$.
+Obviously $\shd$ is dense in $\shc^{0, 1}$ which establishes item 1. of Definition \ref{def:closureDomain}.
+Concerning item 2., we first observe that $d_{L^0} < d_\scrd$.
+On the other hand, for all $\phi \in \shd$, $\phi(\cdot, X_\cdot)$ is a special semimartingale, and in particular a weak Dirichlet process.
 By Theorem 4.3 in \cite{GeneralizedMP}, under $\P$ the canonical process $X$ is a weak Dirichlet process.
 Let $X = M^c + A$ be the unique decomposition under $\P$ according to Proposition \ref{prop:decompWeakDirichlet}.
 By Theorem 3.37 in \cite{GeneralizedMP}, the unique continuous local martingale part $M[\phi]^c$ of $\phi(\cdot, X_\cdot)$ is